-Table 1 - Excerpts from the USMB 2015-2018 financial accounts - Income and expenses
+Table 1 - Extracts from the USMB financial accounts 2015-2018 - Income and expenses

 Table 1 shows, over the financial years 2015 to 2018, changes in a few major items of income and expenses from the financial accounts of the aggregate budget, as well as the result and self-financing capacity (CAF).
 It should be recalled that the financial accounts of the USMB have been certified without reservation by the auditor (Mazars firm) since 2012.
 This table shows some long-term characteristics.